Teamscope use case by a leading Private Equity firm

-Our client, a respected Private Equity firm with more than 30 years of experience and more than 120 investments, wants to be the most sought after private equity investor and the partner of choice for management teams.
-Their investment approach is to take the majority equity position in companies that grow faster than the broader economy.
+Our client, a respected Private Equity firm with more than 30 years of experience and 120+ investments, has a long-term goal of being the most sought after private equity investor and the partner of choice for management teams.
+Their investment approach is simple - take a majority equity position in companies that grow faster than the broader economy.

-Being a responsible investor, the PE firm wants to build a good working relationship with the management teams of the portfolio companies.
-They provide the companies with extensive support while also granting enough freedom to founders and leadership so that they can run the business the way they prefer.
+Being a responsible investor, the firm aims to build a good working relationship with the management teams of its portfolio companies.
+They provide companies with extensive support while also granting freedom to founders and leadership so that they can run the business as they see fit.

-One of the challenges for the talent team was to find reliable, scientifically proven tools to assist with leadership assessment and team development.
-The existing leadership assessment tools proved to be time-consuming and provided no direct output for business decisions.
+One of the challenges for the talent team includes finding reliable and scientifically proven tools to assist with leadership assessment and team development.
+The existing leadership tools proved to be time-consuming and provided no direct output for business decisions.

-Talent Team was looking for something that would add clear value to the leadership team, would not take the team away from their daily activities for considerable periods of time, and would equally help the leadership team and other stakeholders – investment managers and board members.
+The team was looking for something that would add clear value to the leadership team and not take the team away from their daily activities for considerable periods of time.

 The Solution - Teamscope Platform

-An executive search partner introduced the team to Teamscope, a tool the search partner had started using themselves to add more value to their clients.
-Teamscope is a SaaS platform, developed by leading executive search professionals, coaches and data scientists.
-It combines decision science with data analytics and is mainly used for:
+An executive search partner introduced the team to Teamscope, a tool the search partner had started using to add more value to their clients.
+Teamscope is a leading talent analytics platform designed to build winning leadership tools developed by leading executive search professionals, coaches and data scientists.
+It combines decision science with data analytics.

-Teamscope gathers thousands of data-points per team and visualizes the result in real-time using a proprietary algorithm that is based on hundreds of different scientifically validated facts about high-performing teams.
-The results are effectively usable for managers with no prior training, and interpreting the data does not require a consultants presence.
+We gather thousands of data-points per team and visualise the result in real-time using a proprietary algorithm based on hundreds of scientifically validated facts about high-performing teams.

 The Use Case